jameshughes89/cs102/src/site/topics/iterators/iterators.rst

 For Each
 --------

-* For things that are iterable, we can make use of the *enhanced* for loop --- for each loop
+* For things that are iterable, *enhanced* for loop can be used --- for each loop
 * In general, it looks like this

 .. code-block:: Java